Phalcode/gamevault-docs/docs/server-docs/indexing-and-metadata.md

 ## Game Box Arts

-Crackpipe utilizes a simple Google Image Search library to find suitable box arts for games.
+GameVault utilizes a simple Google Image Search library to find suitable box arts for games.
 This is necessary because RAWG does not provide box arts directly.

 ### Google Image Search

 #### Finding Box Arts

-Crackpipe uses the following algorithm to find box arts:
+GameVault uses the following algorithm to find box arts:

 1. Searches for `"GAME-TITLE" inurl:steamgriddb.com`.
 2. If no results are found, searches for `"GAME-TITLE" game box art`.